tsundokul/Avira-CommandLine/README.md

 Under normal conditions you need Avira installed to run the command line antivirus.<br />
 But you do not need to install Avira antivirus for use script.
-Really recommended run in to a empty folder.<br />
+Really recommended run into a empty folder.<br />
 The Script `requires privileges`, and `Avira.key` file in root directory.